Six Steps to Optimize the Resource Planning in Your Quality Control Lab

 How lean is your QC lab?
 Can you easily cope with today’s complexity and volatile demand?
 More and more QC labs are being asked to constantly increase analyst and asset utilization, improve right-first-time, and decrease lead times.
-With a resource-planning tool, you create optimal flow of the QC lab activities.
+With a resource-planning tool, you create an optimal flow of the QC lab activities.
 Learn how to constantly balance demand and capacity in six simple steps.

 Step 1: Structure demand and all sources of demand.